EOSIO/vt-blockchain-bootcamp-starter/README.md

 ## Smart contract (Blockchain):

-The smart contract can be found at `blockchain/contracts/notechain/notechain.cpp`(host environment), you can edit this smart contract.
+The smart contract can be found at `blockchain/contracts/notechain/notechain.cpp`, you can edit this smart contract.
 You will then need to compile and deploy the contract to the blockchain.

 To save time, we prepared some scripts for you.
 Execute the scripts in the container bash (see above.)